andrewharp/ComfyUI-EasyNodes/readme.md

     Now simply annotate functions with @ComfyNode and EasyNodes will insert them into ComfyUI's node mappings automatically.

-    However if you run into problems with the auto-registration, you can try turning it off and give ComfyUI your node mappings the regular way:
+    However if you run into problems with the auto-registration, you can try turning it off and call `easy_nodes.get_node_mappings()` to give ComfyUI your node mappings the regular way:
     <details>

     In `__init__.py`: